Commonwealth of Independent States: Former member states

-On 14 June 2022, Moldovan Minister of Foreign Affairs Nicu Popescu said the Moldovan government was considering the prospect of leaving the CIS, although at the end of May President Maia Sandu had said the country would not leave for the time being.
-An August 2021 poll conducted in Moldova (prior to the start of Russia's invasion of neighbouring Ukraine) found that 48.1% of respondents supported Moldova's withdrawal from the CIS.
-On 30 November 2022, Popescu stated that Moldova will suspend its participation in CIS meetings, and on 23 February 2023 stated that Moldova has started denouncing multiple treaties that the country signed with the CIS, as his country aims to join the European Union.

 Politics

 Human rights

 Since its inception, one of the primary goals of the CIS has been to provide a forum for discussing issues related to the social and economic development of the newly independent states.
-To achieve this goal member states have agreed to promote and protect human rights.
+To achieve this goal, member states have agreed to promote and protect human rights.
 Initially, efforts to achieve this goal consisted merely of statements of goodwill, but on 26 May 1995, the CIS adopted a Commonwealth of Independent States Convention on Human Rights and Fundamental Freedoms.

-In 1991, four years before the 1995 human rights treaty, article 33 of the Charter of the CIS created a Human Rights Commission with its seat in Minsk, Belarus.
+In 1991, four years before the 1995 human rights treaty, Article 33 of the Charter of the CIS created a Human Rights Commission with its seat in Minsk, Belarus.
 This was confirmed by the decision of the Council of Heads of States of the CIS in 1993.
 In 1995, the CIS adopted a human rights treaty that includes civil and political as well as social and economic human rights.
 This treaty entered into force in 1998.
-The CIS treaty is modelled on the European Convention on Human Rights, but lacking the strong implementation mechanisms of the latter.
-In the CIS treaty, the Human Rights Commission has very vaguely defined authority.
+The CIS treaty is modeled on the European Convention on Human Rights, but lacks the strong implementation mechanisms of the latter.
+Furthermore, in the CIS treaty, the Human Rights Commission has a very vaguely defined authority.
 The Statute of the Human Rights Commission, however, also adopted by the CIS Member States as a decision, gives the commission the right to receive inter-state as well as individual communications.

 CIS members, especially in Central Asia, continue to have among the world's poorest human rights records.
 Many activists point to examples such as the 2005 Andijan massacre in Uzbekistan to show that there has been almost no improvement in human rights since the collapse of the Soviet Union in Central Asia.
 The consolidation of power by President Vladimir Putin has resulted in a steady decline in the modest progress of previous years in Russia.
 In turn, this has led to little to no scrutiny by Russia when it comes to the situation of human rights in other CIS member states.
 The Commonwealth of Independent States continues to face serious challenges in meeting even basic international standards.